the-trash/the_comments/README.md

 That's why my login is the-teacher.
 Now I'm ruby/frontend developer and [food-blogger](http://open-cook.ru).
 I learn, I teach, I make a code.
 And sorry for my English.

+## What about specs?

+This gem - just first prototype of my ideas about comment system.
+Unfortunatly, I have no time to write many tests for this gem.
+Release 1.0.0 works for my pet projects - it's enough for me.
+If you have a problem with gem and you can to create coverage tests for this problem - I will be happy to get your pull request.

 ## Contributing